South African Medical Schemes Losing Members

 Medical Schemes Losing Members – Negative growth rate

-Negative growth rates in medical aid membership were reflected in all provinces, excluding Gauteng and the Western Cape.
+There were negative growth rates in medical aid membership in all provinces, excluding Gauteng and the Western Cape.

 So membership figures dropped to 8 809 523 compared with 8 814 458 the previous year.

 Decreasing membership figures and soaring health care costs is placing the medical scheme industry under growing pressure.

 Expenditure on health care benefits paid out to members increased by 9% over the last year from R1272 billion to R138.6 billion.